edvail/elm-polymer/README.md

 Don't forget to install elements (using bower for example), and reference them in your html file.

-And ofcouse PR's are welcome.
+And of course PR's are very welcome :)